-In iOS 10, the iPad received a new multitasking feature called Split View, which is still included in iPad OS 15.
+In iOS 9.1, the first-generation iPad Pro received a new multitasking feature called Split View, which is still included in iPad OS 16.2.

 On your iPad, you can concurrently access two different apps using Split View.
 Many iPad owners, however, have begun to lament the day they updated to iOS 15.
 They will do anything to get rid of the new split screen feature since they detest it.

 On the iPad, Split View is enabled by default, and many users unintentionally end up with a split screen, especially in the Safari app.

 How to Get Rid of Split Screen on iPad

 To begin with, it’s important to be aware that there were previously two ways to end split screen on an iPad: either disable split screen in the device’s settings or simply close split-screen for the app or applications you’re now using.